yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-transactional-failover.md

 Assuming cluster A is the PRIMARY Universe and cluster B is the STANDBY Universe, use the following procedure to perform an unplanned failover and resume applications from B.

+#### Obtain the xCluster safe time

 If the Primary is Terminated for some reason, do the following:

 1. Stop the application traffic to ensure no more updates are attempted.

-1. Get the latest consistent time on Standby(B).
+1. Get the latest consistent time on Standby (B).
 This API provides an approximate value for the data loss expected to occur when the unplanned failover process finishes and the consistent timestamp on the Standby universe.

     ```sh
     yb-admin